First published: Mar.28.2019

 The following week king said: “Now announce that we buy camels for 30 gold coins.”

 The Minister didn’t like the king’s idea but he couldn’t argue.

 Many people sold their camels and the ones who lost 20 coins for each camel suffered from regret.

 In a few months, the government raised the price of a camel to 80 gold coins and there weren’t many camels left for people to sell because the king owned them all already.

 The king said: “Now tell people that the government will buy their camels for 100 coins soon and sell all our camels for 90 coins to them, but don’t let them know it is from the government.”

 The manipulated, greedy people bought their own camels for 90 coins in covetousness of selling it to the government for 100 gold coins.”

 The king sold all the camels with an unbelievable revenue, his treasury was full again and his mightiness was back.

-Then he announced: “There has been some private scams in the speculations of camels.
-The market is loosing its control.
+Then he announced: “There have been some private scams in the speculations of camels.
+The market is losing its control.
 We will not be purchasing any camels in order to control the inflammation of the marketplace.
 It is our responsibility to care for our nation.”